brianzi/blossom/README.md

   - If the node is a blossom, we also need:
     - restore list: for each edge in the edge list, we store the subnode that this edge is was connected to before forming the blossom.

 Note that len(edge list) = len(restore list), we could align the two in one list. (we don't do right now)

 An alternating tree is built with an unpaired edge at the root, and then alternatingly paired and unpaired (x=0, 1) edges as descendents, leaves must always be paired.

-We also keep
-  - treelist: List of all edges that are currently in the tree.
-  - outer edges: list of all edges that are not in tree but incident to a (+) node in the tree
+We also keep a list of all edges that share at least one node with the tree, called `seen_list`.
-  - inner edges: all edges not in tree but incident to (-) node in tree

-During the growth of the tree, these three lists change.
-We keep track of this by storing them in the list together with a counter label, which we also add to the edge.
-If the counters do not agree anymore, the entry in the list is considered invalid.
+During the growth of the tree, this list is updated.
+At the same time, we denote the status of the edge in a `tag` field.

-Other approach: each list has a tag bitfield with the following information:
+There are five bits in the tag field:
-  - tag[0]: (W) working tag
+  - tag[0]: (W) working tag (only used temporarily while forming a blossom)
-  - tag[1]: (B) the edge is in a blossom
+  - tag[1]: (B) the edge is in a blossom which was created in the current tree
   - tag[2]: (O) the plus edge of the blossom is in the tree (is outer edge)
   - tag[3]: (I) the minus edge of the blossom is in the tree (is inner edge)
   - tag[4]: (D) the other edge is in the tree as well, with same sign (exactly one of O,I must be set) (double edge)

 If the edge is in the tree, OI are set.
 If the edge is in a blossom, either OIB or ODB or IDB are set.
+OI can also be set if the edge is not in the tree, but touching a plus and a minus node.
+Such edges can be treated like in the tree for all purposes, so this is fine.

-Note that the tree is considered a tree of edges, not a tree of nodes! (better structure in my opinion)
+Note that the tree is considered a tree of edges, not a tree of nodes!

+The root of the tree is an edge with the special name `root`.
+It can be distinguished from any other edge by having itself as parent.

+Invariants:
+  - graph structure: each node refers to the nodes that in turn refer to the right edges.
+(Should also be connected!)
+  - matching: the matching of should always be a (not complete) matching vector.
+A node indicating an edge as pairing should be indicated by both nodes.
+  - tree: should be connected, should be an alternating tree.
+  - tags should be always consistent with the position with respect to the tree

-Blossom algorithm requires the following operations:
+Blossom algorithm requires the following operations on the graph:

-grow: for all (+)/(-) vertices in the graph, increase/decrease y by dw.
-Input: whole tree

 - add: add a paired and an unpaired edge to the tree.

-This is done providing an unpaired edge not in the tree, and a paired edge in the tree defining the position where to add.
+This is done by specifying an O edge, whose nodes are both paired (one of them in the tree).
-The unpaired edge must be incident on the (+) vertex of the paired edge.
-From the unpaired edge, the other node is found, and from the node, the other paired edge is found.

-Later we will in this step also examine all outer edges of the newly added edge and add instructions to make them tight to the instruction list.
+This edge is added to the tree and also the second node pair is added to the tree.

+All new edges must be examined and added to the seen list.

 - make blossom: create a new node ("blossom").

-As input, give two paired edges in the tree whose (+) nodes should be joined.
+The input is a DO edge

 In a first step, we need to find the cycle formed by the tree and this additional edge.
 We backtrack the first node to the root, leaving breadcrumbs (forward references from parent to child).